-The problem is, you need a phone line to have a broadband connection, even if you have superfast fibre optic broadband with high download speeds.
+The problem is, you need a phone line to have a broadband connection, even if you have fast broadband with high download speeds.
 It’s what allows you to get online.

 Fortunately, line rental is included in the cost of BT broadband.
-So you don’t have to worry about paying more for a phone line.
+So you don’t have to worry about paying more for a phone line with BT broadband.

 Does BT have any other student discounts?

 BT offer pretty nice student discounts on their broadband deals.
-You can get good average download speeds for a decent price, plus unlimited downloads.
+You can get good average download speeds for a decent price, with no data limits.
 However, this isn’t the only student broadband deal BT offers.

 Unfortunately, there aren’t any student discounts available for products such as BT TV and BT Sport.

-For students, BT broadband deals are some of the best available when compared to other broadband providers.
-They offer good service, superfast fibre optic speeds, and unlimited downloads, all for not much money.
+BT Broadband offer some of the best student internet plans when compared to other broadband providers.
+They offer good service, superfast fibre optic speeds, and no data limits, all for not much money.
 They are one of the only ISP with specific student broadband deals at the moment, and they offer these deals on fibre broadband as well, which is great.

-The only downside really is the high set-up cost on some of the cheaper broadband plans, however we can understand why BT has done this.
-They need to send you their BT Hub Wi Fi router, and with a short contract length, they need a way to cover the cost if you don’t sign up for a fast broadband deal.
+The only downside really is the high set-up fee on some of the cheaper broadband plans, however we can understand why BT has done this.
+They need to send you their BT Smart Hub Wi Fi router, and with a short contract length, they need a way to cover the cost if you don’t sign up for a fast broadband deal.

-What are your thoughts on BT student broadband?
+What are your thoughts on BT broadband and their student deals?
 Drop us a comment below.